-Trakm8 is a UK-based data analytics company that develops its own intellectual property to drive a greener, safer, connected tomorrow.
-As leaders in the fleet management, insurance and automotive sectors, we enable businesses to enhance their operations through a wide-range of telematics, camera and optimisation solutions.
-Collecting data through intellectual property ('IP')-owned hardware, Trakm8 fine-tunes algorithms and creates solutions that assist private drivers and commercial fleets with the reduction of risk, fuel consumption and insurance premiums, while improving productivity, safety and compliance.
+Trakm8 is a UK-based AI company that develops its own intellectual property to drive a greener, safer, connected tomorrow.
+As leaders in the fleet management, insurance and automotive sectors, we enable businesses to enhance their operations through a wide range of telematics, camera and optimisation solutions.
+Collecting data through intellectual property ('IP')-owned hardware, Trakm8 using AI based algorithms creates solutions that assist private drivers and commercial fleets with the reduction of risk, fuel consumption and insurance premiums, while improving productivity, safety and compliance.

-As a fully integrated business designing, manufacturing and supporting our own solutions we provide the best customer service possible by not having to rely on third parties (apart from the cellular network).
+As a fully integrated business designing, manufacturing and supporting our own solutions we provide the best customer service possible by not having to rely on third parties (apart from the mobile network).